ramonaghilea/Web-Programming/README.md

 ### Lab 3
 Develop an html+css web document that looks like the following web page: https://twitter.com/twitter.
 You should clone about one screen of this web page (not the whole web page) and your html document should look approximately 90% as the given web page.
 No interactivity should be added (e.g. javascript, :hover effects etc.) and you are not allowed to use any css or javascript library.

+### Lab 5
+Write a javascript which will be used in an html document that contains a tabel with 3 columns and several lines.
+When the user clicks the table header the script will sort in ascending order the elements from the current column.
+If the user clicks again on the column header, the elements will be sorted in descending order.

+### Lab 6
+Write a web page which contains a table with 10 lines and 4 columns.
+The table should also have a column header and a column footer.
+When the user clicks on a cell from the header, the table content will be sorted in ascending order of the cells from the column that the user has clicked on.
+If the user clicks again on the header cell from that column, the table will be sorted again, but in descending order of the cells from that column.
+If the user clicks on a footer cell from column i, than the cells from column i will be interchanged with the cells from the column i+1 (if i+1=5, the first column is interchanged with column 4).